20 statistics every facilities manager should know

 This doesn’t just save money for employers, it also helps reduce greenhouse gas emissions.

 How is that possible?
-That you spend less money on office space and energy costs when workers telework, goes without saying, but there are other factors at play as well.
-Better staff satisfaction, for instance, which results in less outages, less staff turnover and increased productivity and engagement.
+Less spending on office space and energy costs is the obvious factor, but there are others at play as well.
+Better staff satisfaction results in fewer absences, less staff turnover and increased productivity and engagement.

 Not just businesses benefit financially from telecommuting.
 Global Workspace Analytics states that employees can save 2,000 to 7,000 dollars per year.
 This is because various costs are eliminated or reduced: transportation and other work-related costs such as work outfits or restaurant expenses, as well as, for example, expensive childcare.
 A home office can sometimes even provide tax benefits.